Fellows (Post-Docs and Interns)

 CHOIR Role: Study Clinician

-Research Interests: Chronic pain, intervention development, digital mental health, substance use
+Research Interests: Chronic pain, intervention development, improving pain care in acute care settings

 Publications: | Google Scholar | ResearchGate |

-• Dr. Julia Hooker is a postdoctoral fellow at Massachusetts General Hospital/CHOIR and a T32 research fellow at Harvard Medical School.
+• Dr. Julia Hooker is a Bridge-the-Gap T32 postdoctoral fellow at Massachusetts General Hospital/Harvard Medical School.
 She completed her PhD in Clinical Psychology at Syracuse University, and her pre-doctoral internship in the Lifespan Health track within CHOIR at HMS/MGH.
-Julia's work within CHOIR is focused on testing and delivering mind-body interventions for chronic musculoskeletal pain.
-Additionally, Julia’s research centers on managing pain and preventing the development of chronic pain among individuals recovering from acute injuries, and implementing technology-assisted interventions in this population.
-At CHOIR, Julia serves as a clinician for Dr. Vranceanu's Toolkit for Optimal Recovery (TOR) study, a virtual mind-body intervention to prevent persistent pain and disability following acute orthopedic injury, as well as the THRIVE study promoting activity and mind-body skills use among sedentary individuals with chronic pain.
-In addition to her research and clinical interests, Julia enjoys spending time outdoors, hiking, traveling, playing mandolin, watching movies, and completing crossword puzzles.
+Julia's work within CHOIR is focused on developing and testing mind-body interventions for chronic musculoskeletal pain.
+Additionally, Julia’s research centers on addressing chronic pain care in the Emergency Department.
+At CHOIR, Julia serves as a clinician for Dr. Vranceanu's Recovering Together (RT) study in the NeuroICU, as well as the THRIVE study promoting activity and mind-body skills use among sedentary individuals with chronic pain.
+She is also a co-facilitator of the CHOIR Research Seminar.
+In addition to her research and clinical interests, Julia enjoys walking ridiculously long distances, playing mandolin (badly), and hunting down the perfect bowl of ramen.

 Title: Postdoctoral Fellow